 Is it expensive to have solar panels installed?

-Just like electricity consumption, installation prices also vary.
+Just like electricity consumption, solar panel installation prices also vary.
 One strong factor is the equipment you choose and the solar company you partner with.
 Cheap solar panels may be tempting, but if you’re looking at big-time savings in the long run, selecting premium equipment remains to be the better choice.

-It’s also good to note that taking the time to read up on your panel options can do wonders.
+It’s also good to note that taking the time to read up on your solar panel options can do wonders.
 Like shopping for phones, consider every material and alternative to assess if you really are getting your money’s worth.
-There are also dozens of online resources that display side-by-side comparisons for solar panel equipment options.
+There are also dozens of online resources that display side-by-side comparisons for best solar panel equipment options.